Interconnectors in Europe

 Not only that, but every corner of Europe would have to have a massive over-build of renewable generation in order to feed those interconnectors.
 So, if there is wind and sunshine in Greece and southern Italy while Germany and Poland lack such generation and other countries have sufficient only for their own needs, then Greece and southern Italy would need sufficient wind and solar generation capacity to power Germany and Poland.
 This applies to every part of Europe, and would require a scale of over-investment in renewable generation that would be financially prohibitive, environmentally catastrophic and politically unacceptable.

 So the only way for each of these importing countries to keep the lights on, in every country and grid, is large amounts of large-scale long-duration storage.
-Storelectric’s CAES is a similar cost per GW to the BritNed interconnector and can be relied upon in ways in which (as we have seen) interconnectors cannot.
+Storelectric’s CAES is a similar cost per gigawatt (GW) to the BritNed interconnector and can be relied upon in ways in which (as we see above) interconnectors cannot.
 And the proper role of interconnectors is not to provide resilience and back-up but instead to facilitate the operation of grids and to ensure that energy costs remain affordable throughout the continent.